FlawCra/fcfh/README.md

 Decoding detects the type of encoding automatically (prefers header mode over pixel mode).
 You only need to know if it was encrypted or not.

-#### GUI

-The GUI can decode header and pixel mode at the same time.
-It will detect encryption automatically and prompt for a password if necessary.

-Note: The password is not stored.
-You will be prompted individually for each encrypted file.

 ## Encryption

 You can store content encrypted.